A Few Tips and Tricks

 Beautiful sunny skies, high mountain elevation, an unforgettable journey.
 We want you to remember your Cog adventure for all the right reasons.
 To help you make the most of your experience, here are a few tips and tricks so you can plan your trip and be ready to come aboard the Cog to summit

 Manitou Springs is a mountain town, so you can expect some snowy days in the winter, but a lovely high of 85 degrees is typical in July.
 In fact, we average more than 300 days of sunshine a year.
-That being said, temperatures and conditions can change quickly here, especially at the top, where you can experience a 30-40 degree drop from the depot.
+That being said, temperatures and conditions can change quickly here, especially at the top, where you can experience a 10-20 degree drop.

 At higher altitudes, people use more calories and burn more fat.
 And while this sounds like great news, it also means that our bodies need some time to adjust.
 Manitou Springs itself sits at 6,320 feet and Pikes Peak climbs to 14,115 feet and the difference can make you feel some unusual sensations.
 Give yourself time to acclimate at lower altitude before heading up, avoid strenuous exercise on your first day, and hydrate, hydrate, hydrate.
 Drinking lots of water is the best way to avoid the effects of altitude.